davidrusu/type-the-web/CONTRIBUTING.md

     └── type-the-web.xpi        # The addon build that is distributed

 # How Things Fit Together
-When starts, it loads all of the enabled plugins, it does this by running ```./lib/main.js```.
+When Firefox starts, it loads all of the enabled plugins, it does this by running ```./lib/main.js```.
 Here we setup a few things:

 - Tell Firefox to inject ```data/style.css``` into every page
 - Sidebar is initialized